Wemla

 9 February 2021

 Why should you care about learning and continuing to sharpen your business skills?
-Why, when it’s entirely possible to start a business, run it as self-taught entrepreneur by just scratching the surface of bare minimum marketing knowledge?
-Here’s our take on it!
+Why, when it is entirely possible to start a business, run it as self-taught entrepreneur by just scratching the surface of bare minimum marketing knowledge?
+Here is our take on why continuous learning matters!

 When everyone else and their grandmother keeps winging it with reasonable success as a result, why can’t you too?
 Why not simply copy them?